volt-software/Ichor/docs/GettingStarted.md

 #### ICHOR_USE_ABSEIL

 Enables the use of the abseil containers in Ichor.
 Requires having abseil headers and libraries installed on your system.

+#### ICHOR_DISABLE_RTTI

+Disables `dynamic_cast<>()` in most cases as well as `typeid`.
+Ichor is an opinionated piece of software and we strongly encourage you to disable RTTI.
+We believe `dynamic_cast<>()` is wrong in almost all instances.
+Virtual methods and double dispatch should be used instead.
+If, however, you really want to use RTTI, use this option to re-enable it.

 #### ICHOR_USE_MIMALLOC